coreos/torcx/Documentation/schemas/image-manifest-v0.md

   List of absolute paths of networkd units to be propagated under networkd runtime directory.
 This can reference single unit-files as well as directories (e.g. for ".conf" dropins)
 - value/units: array of string, arbitrary length.
   List of absolute paths of units to be propagated under systemd runtime directory.
 This can reference single unit-files as well as directories (e.g. for ".wants" and ".requires")
+- value/sysusers: array of string, arbitrary length.
+  List of absolute paths of files to be propagated under `sysusers.d` directory.
+- value/tmpfiles: array of string, arbitrary length.
+  List of absolute paths of files to be propagated under `tmpfiles.d` directory.

 ## JSON schema